Book – The Automatic Millionaire

 3. Put it in the right place – Instead of keeping it in cash, David suggests we choose money market, or some instruments, and let our emergency fund make us some money over and above peaceful sleep at night.

 5) Debt-free Lifestyle –

 One of the most important lessons in this book is that Automatic Millionaires don’t do debt.

 - You cannot become an Automatic Millionaire if you run up credit card balances and pay only the minimum due.
 All you’ll accomplish doing that is making the credit card company rich while you stay poor.

 - It’s important to be realistic about credit card debt.
 You are not going to be able to solve your problems overnight.
 Getting into trouble with credit card debt probably took a long time.
 And chances are it will take you a long time to get out of it.

 David shares Tools to get out/stay out of Debt –

 - Stop digging – Person who wants to get out of credit card debt but carries credit cards in his wallet is like an alcoholic who wants to stop drinking but carries a bottle of vodka around with him.

 - Renegotiate the interest rate on your debt – this is to make sure you get out of debt sooner than later.
 A. check actual rate.
 B. asks for lower rate.

 - Consolidate your debt – Pay for the past, Pay for the future.
 It means you can’t effectively save for future, while carrying high-interest debt.

 6) Tithing –

 - David claims that one need to give in charity or help less fortunate and one need not wait for accumulating riches.

 - Tithing is not about following tradition or trying to rid you of guilt or hoping for some future reward.
 What it’s really about is giving for the sheer joy of giving.

-Whether you are saving enough, or deep in debt, The Automatic Millionaire will empower you with tactics to not only become financially well, but also lead worry free life.
+Whether you are saving enough, or deep in debt, The Automatic Millionaire will empower you with tactics to not only become financially well but also lead a worry-free life.
 I recommend you to read, implement and succeed.